kevindean02/test/readme.md

 ## This is my Git stuff ##
 This is the advanced web class.
-This week we are learning Git.
+This week we are learning Git